slurpy-films/probescript/docs/input_output.md

 * `console.println(...)` – Prints all arguments separated by spaces, followed by a newline.
 * `console.print(...)` – Prints all arguments separated by spaces, but **without** adding a newline at the end.

 Use `console.println()` for most cases where you want each output on its own line.
-Use `console.print()` when you want to print multiple things on the same line, followed by a newline later.
+Use `console.print()` when you want to print multiple things on the same line.

 Both functions can print any value, including strings, numbers, arrays, maps, and even functions.